onnx/onnx/docs/docsgen/source/tutorial_python/converters.rst

 * `torch.onnx <https://pytorch.org/docs/master/onnx.html>`_:
   converts model from `pytorch <https://pytorch.org/>`_.

-The main challenge for all these libraries is to keep up the rythm.
+The main challenge for all these libraries is to keep up the rhythm.
 They must be updated everytime ONNX or the library they support have a new released version.
 That means three to five new releases per year.